-Additionally, the QEP influenced credit spreads significantly (Figure 6).
-The credit spread for financial institutions, measured as the difference between the CD rate and the TB rate in three-month contracts, appears to have declined sharply soon after the introduction of the QEP.
-The credit spreads for non-financial businesses, measured as the differences between the credit products indicators across ratings and the TB rate in three-month contracts, also declined, but with certain time-lags after the introduction of the QEP, indicating a significant reduction in the external financing premium for the non-financial business sector.
-It should be noted that such significant reductions in the external financing premium was realized by lesser amounts of direct intervention in credit products markets (Figure 7).
+Additionally, the QEP influenced credit spreads significantly (Figure 6).18 The credit spread for financial institutions, measured as the difference between the rate on certificates of deposit and the rate on Treasury bills (TBs) in three-month contracts, appears to have declined sharply soon after the introduction of the QEP.
+The credit spreads for nonfinancial businesses, measured as the differences between the credit product indicators across ratings and the TB rate in three-month contracts, also declined, but with certain time lags after the introduction of the QEP, indicating a significant reduction in the external financing premium for the nonfinancial business sector.
+It should be noted that such a significant reduction in the external financing premium was realized by lesser amounts of direct intervention in credit product markets (Figure 7).19